TusharPardhe/xpt-website/docs/sections/intoduction.md

 Furthermore, many users participate in airdrops, but as more projects grow and carry out drops, it will be a challenge for the users to keep up - projects will miss out on valuable consumers.
 Using the extension: an issuer can fill out a structured form to publicize their airdrop date, distribution amount, eligibility requirements, and other AD related information.

-There are many ideas that can be implemented and a lot of different paths to take, but my main objective is to spread knowledge about XRPL and help people realize that XRPL is not just a "fast and secure" blockchain but also a "fast, secure, and evolving" blockchain.
+There are many ideas that can be implemented and a lot of different paths to take.
+We will keep you all posted.
+Also, feel free to give us your suggestions on [Twitter](https://twitter.com/xptxrpl).